jacksund/simmate/docs/getting_started/installation/explore_simmate_cli.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ database         A group of commands for managing your database                                              │ │ run-server       Runs a local test server for the Simmate website interface                                  │ │ start-project    Creates a new folder and fills it with an example project to get you started with custom    │ │                  Simmate workflows/datatables                                                                │ │ utilities        A group of commands for various simple tasks (such as file handling)                        │ │ workflow-engine  A group of commands for starting up computational resources (Workers, Agents, and Clusters) │ │ workflows        A group of commands for running workflows or viewing their settings                         │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ database         A group of commands for managing your database                                              │ │ engine  A group of commands for starting up computational resources (Workers, Agents, and Clusters)          │ │ run-server       Runs a local test server for the Simmate website interface                                  │ │ start-project    Creates a new folder and fills it with an example project to get you started with custom    │ │                  Simmate workflows/datatables                                                                │ │ utilities        A group of commands for various simple tasks (such as file handling)                        │ │ workflows        A group of commands for running workflows or viewing their settings                         │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```